magomimmo/modern-cljs/doc/tutorial-14.md

 $ git checkout -b tutorial-14-step-2
 ```

-The latest `git` command clones the step-1 into the step-2 branch and
+The second `git` command clones the step-1 into the step-2 branch and
-sets the latter as the active branch in preparation of the next work to
+sets the latter as the active branch in preparation of the next work
-be done.
+to be done.

 ## Step 2 - Enliving the server-side

-During the first step of this tutorial we prepared the field for
+In the previous pragraphs of this tutorial we prepared the field for
-introducing [Enlive][11], one of the most famous CLJ libs in the
+introducing [Enlive][9], one of the most famous CLJ libs in the
 clojurean community.
-There are already
+There are already few
-[few Enlive tutorials available online][12] and I'm not going to add
+[Enlive tutorials][10] available online and I'm not going to add
 anything, but the simplest use case which allows us to implement the
-server-side only Shopping Calculator in accordance with the progressive
+server-side only Shopping Calculator in accordance with the
-enhancement principle.
+progressive enhancement principle.

 The reasons why I choose Enlive are very well motivated by
-[David Nolen][13] in its [nice tutorial][14] on Enlive:
+[David Nolen][11] in its [nice tutorial][12] on Enlive:

 > Enlive gives you the advantages of designer accessible templates
 > (since they’re just HTML) without losing the power of function